 This post will do you a world of good if you agree with this one very simple premise:

-You’re far more likely to achieve success with content marketing if you have a documented content marketing strategy.
+You’re far more likely to achieve success and move the needle on your business’s bottom line with content marketing if you have a documented content marketing strategy.

 Research from Content Marketing Institute and MarketingProfs indicates content marketers with a documented strategy are: